-- How does variation in different components of signals affect the probability of female response? (in review)
+- How does variation in different components of signals affect the probability of female response? (accepted pending revision)

-- How does the shape of female preference functions interact with geographic variation in male signals? (in review)
+- How does the shape of female preference functions interact with geographic variation in male signals? (accepted pending revision)

-- How does temperature affect mate recognition in communities of ectotherms? (in prep)
+- How does temperature affect mate recognition in communities of ectotherms?
+(PDF)

 - How do organisms detect signals in noisy world?
 (PDF, in prep)

 - What differs between closely related species to cause them to respond to different sounds? (in prep)